markdalgleish/template-init-script-example/README.md

 ## How?

-This template features a `preinstall` script which is run automatically when installing dependencies.
+This template features a `postinstall` script which is run automatically after installing dependencies.
 This script does the following:

 - Install dependencies for the `.init-script` directory
 - Run `.init-script/index.js`
 - Delete the `.init-script` directory
-- Remove the `preinstall` script from `package.json` so it doesn't run again
+- Remove the `postinstall` script from `package.json` so it doesn't run again

 ## Try it